Lancaster Royal Grammar School: Rebuild

+Recent history

 In 1969, the school celebrated its quincentenary and was visited by Elizabeth II.
 In 1995, the school received a visit from the Chancellor of the Duchy of Lancaster, Roger Freeman.

 In 2001, to mark the 150th anniversary of becoming the Royal Grammar School, the school welcomed Anne, Princess Royal.
 In 2011, the school was granted academy status.
 On 6 November 2017, the school stated that they will be accepting sixth form girls from September 2019.